cap-js-community/feature-toggle-library/docs/usage/index.md

 - for CANARY landscape `\.cfapps\.sap\.hana\.ondemand\.com$`
 - for EU10 landscape `\.cfapps\.eu10\.hana\.ondemand\.com$`
 - specific CANARY app `<cf-app-name>\.cfapps\.sap\.hana\.ondemand\.com$`

+_allowedScopes_<br>
+This is an additional form of change validation.
+AllowedScopes can be set to a list of strings, for example `allowedScopes: [tenant, user]`.
+With this configuration only matching scopes can be used when setting feature toggle values.

 {: .info }
 You can use the type `string` to encode more complex data types, like arrays or objects, but need to take care of the